HoloLabInc/MRTKExtensionForOculusQuest/README.md

 This will the official MRTK development branch as well.
 If you'd like your own version of MRTK, simply remove "--recurse-submodules" from the command, and copy your MRTK files to the External folder, before proceeding to step 2.

 ## 2. Run SymLink bat
-Run bat External/createSymlink.bat by double clicking it.
+On Windows run the bat External/createSymlink.bat by double clicking it.
+On OS X execute the shell script via "./createSymlink.sh".
 This will link the MRTK folders cloned via the submodule into the project.

 ## 3. Import Oculus Integration